Mortuary Affairs: World War II

-The Graves Registration Service ceased to exist during Interwar period.
+The Graves Registration Service ceased to exist during the Interwar period.
 This led to difficulties reactivating the service at the beginning of World War II.
 Despite these initial difficulties, by the end of the war, the Graves Registration service consisted of more than 30 active companies and 11 separately numbered platoons.

 At the end of World War II, the Graves Registration service was again effectively disbanded.

 Korean War

-The sudden onset of the Korean War caused many problems for the Graves Registration Service.
+The onset of the Korean War caused many problems for the Graves Registration Service.
 Only one platoon was available in the entire theater.
 "As the conflict grew in intensity, and deaths of United Nations personnel increased, it became necessary for each combat division to establish and operate its own cemetery, pending the arrival of graves registration companies from the zone of interior to assume this responsibility."
 The rugged terrain and difficult lines of communication further hampered Graves Registration Service activities.
 Shifts in the momentum of the war meant that it was not uncommon for whole cemeteries to be disinterred and moved elsewhere.

-Starting on Christmas Day in 1950, the United States made a sweeping change in its policies regarding the handling of soldiers who had been killed in action.
+Starting on Christmas Day in 1950, the United States changed its policies regarding the handling of soldiers who had been killed in action.
 Rather than burying them in temporary cemeteries for return at a future date after the conclusion of the war, soldiers killed in action were immediately returned to the United States.
 This policy, known as concurrent return, remains in effect to this day.

 Vietnam War

 Better transportation, communication, and laboratory techniques allowed a higher rate of body identification in the Vietnam War than in previous conflicts.
 96% of Americans killed in action were recovered, compared to 78% for both World War II and Korea.
-By the end of the war, only 28 bodies remained unidentified.
+By the end of the war, only 28 recovered bodies remained unidentified.
 All but one of them were identified by 1984, when the last one was interred in the Tomb of the Unknowns.
-(Using mitochondrial DNA, in 1998 the last unknown was identified as Michael Blassie.)
+(Using mitochondrial DNA, in 1998, the last unknown was identified as Michael Blassie.)